How Much Does It Cost to Go to Antarctica?

 Budget Antarctica Cruises

-Simple expedition ships with fewer inclusions, basic amenities and smaller cabins will cost less.
-Budget cruises range from just under $5,000 per person to $8,000.
-These cost-effective expeditions are like cruising base camps that focus on adventure over amenities.
+Budget cruises range from just under $5,000 per person to just under $10,000.
+These cost-effective expeditions feature simple ships, fewer inclusions, basic amenities and smaller cabins.
+The experience is aboard a cruising base camp that focuses on adventure over amenities.
 Expect simple but clean and comfortable accommodations.
-Triple and quad cabins and shared bathrooms can keep costs down.
 These ships feature no-frills common areas, basic but satisfying meals and foreign crew.

 VIEW BUDGET CRUISES